UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**Deferred Engine Playground**](https://github.com/UncleThomy/DeferredEngine) - Deferred rendering engine written to make developing and understanding custom shaders easier.
 * [**ShaderFrog**](http://shaderfrog.com/) - A online web-based shader editor providing WYSIWYG.
 Nice project.
 * [**WPF Shader Effects Library**](http://wpffx.codeplex.com/) - This one contains many cool effect files easy to adopt for your game.
 It's under the Ms-PL license which should be ok as long as you don't publish the source-code.
 There is a [video](https://channel9.msdn.com/shows/Continuum/WPFFXDemo/) demonstrating the effects along with a narration.
+* [**Maximizing Depth Buffer Range and Precision**](http://outerra.blogspot.co.at/2012/11/maximizing-depth-buffer-range-and.html) - The guys from Outerra explain some ways to enhance depth-buffering on current hardware.
+* [**Depth Precision**](http://dev.theomader.com/depth-precision/) - Another short article about the precision of a depth buffer and how to enhance it.
+Features a nice graph-calculator.
+* [**Creating Vast Game Worlds - Avalanche Studios**](http://www.humus.name/Articles/Persson_CreatingVastGameWorlds.pdf) - A nice presentation from the SigGraph 2012 conference featuring many screenshots.
+They talk about how to make such huge worlds work, the impact on the rendering engine, the scene-design and the player.

 ### Audio
 * [**XACT audio tutorials**](http://rbwhitaker.wikidot.com/audio-tutorials) - You want to make noise, but you don't know how?
 This is a very elaborate collection of very useful tutorials starting from "Audio in XNA" and ending with "3D Audio Effects".
 Very straight forward and many screenshots.